April 4, 2023

 Of course, the best email lists typically have lots of names: it follows that having a large quantity of contacts in your marketing rolodex will lead to more sales.

-But quantity isn’t everything.
+At the same time, the number of subscribers isn't everything.
 It’s no use having an email list with thousands of addresses if most of them are bot accounts or inactive addresses, because these are unlikely to ever generate sales.

 If you’ve already explored strategies for building your email list, you may have come across pre-packaged email lists for sale, on offer by disreputable websites.
 It’s best to stay away from this tactic, for the reasons already mentioned: these leads will be cold, and likely not relevant to your business.
 Buying an email list defeats the purpose, particularly if you sell a niche or unique product.
+We recommend focusing on these four strategies instead.

 1. Pop-up windows

-This is the simplest way to prompt a potential customer to enter their email address.
+Pop-ups are the simplest way to prompt a potential customer to enter their email address.
 Though typically a low-conversion method, it holds true to the principles of a strong email list: people who visit your business’ website are likely to be interested in your company, making them relevant and quality leads.

 Keep in mind that pop-ups can be intrusive depending on how they fit into your user experience.
 Exit-intent popups, for example, only trigger when the user is about to leave your site.
 This kind of trigger minimizes the chance of distracting the lead or pulling them away from the rest of your site.